vfilimonov/co2meter/README.md

 	mon.read_data()

-If `pandas` is available, the output will be formated as `pandas.DataFrame` with columns `co2` and `temp` and datetime-index with the timestamp of measurement.
-Otherwise tuple `(timestamp, co2, temperature)` will be retured.
+If `pandas` is available, the output will be formatted as `pandas.DataFrame` with columns `co2` and `temp` and datetime-index with the timestamp of measurement.
+Otherwise tuple `(timestamp, co2, temperature)` will be returned.

+**Note**: For certain CO2 meter models packages that are sent over USB are not encrypted.
+In this case `mon.read_data()` could hang without any data returning (see issue #16).
+If this happens, instantiating CO2monitor object as `mon = co2.CO2monitor(bypass_decrypt=True)` might solve the issue.

 ### Continuous monitoring